kalefish52/AnBehEarlyBumbles21/README.md

 # SarroFisher

 CleanData
-  this script must be run first. (found in the manuscript analyses folder). this script was a joint effort between Erica & Kaleigh. it imports the data and pepares the data for all future analyses
+  this script must be run first. it imports the data and pepares the data for all future analyses

+taskExclusivity & workerTaskOrganization
+    these scripts are independent from one another, and correspond to manuscript analyses